 My sixth recorder: Sony PCM-D100

 Several years into recording now, and I love to record quiet environments.
 The new D100 has amazingly quiet pre-amps, and is one of the quietest non-professional recorders on the market.
 It is also the backup recorder for many field recordists.
 I also found a very good deal at B & H Photo on a used model, which was in great shape.
-I’ll write up a review of the D100 as a nature recorder soon.
+I review it here.

 New recorders are coming on the market all of the time, and it’s likely that if I were buying my first recorder today, my choice would have been different.